pegahchavoshi/Hotel-Booking-Analysis-/README.md

 * Whether the hotel revenue is growing by year
 * Analyzing trends in guests with personal cars to determine if the hotel needs to increase parking lot size
 * Identify trends in the data with a focus on the average daily rate and guests to explore seasonality

+To initiate the project, I performed a data merge of three tables utilizing the UNION command to generate a consolidated table with a total row count of 90,776.
+Here's the SQL query that I used for this step:

+SELECT *
+FROM hotel_2019
+UNION ALL
+SELECT *
+FROM hotel_2020
+UNION ALL
+SELECT *
+FROM hotel_2021;